 Dr. Ewing has also broken barriers with her six Marvel Comics, the most notable of which is a story about RiRi Williams, a young Black woman who is chosen to carry on Tony Stark’s legacy in the Marvel comic universe.

-More people to follow: Ivie Ani, Michael Arceneaux, W. Kamau Bell, Tarana Burke, Eric Eddings, Kimberly Jones, Brittany Luse, Roland Martin, Janet Mock, Imani Perry, Adam Sewer, Clint Smith III, Jamil Smith, and Terrell Jermaine Starr.
+More people to follow: Ivie Ani, Michael Arceneaux, W. Kamau Bell, Tarana Burke, Eric Eddings, Kimberly Jones, Brittany Luse, Roland Martin, Janet Mock, Imani Perry, Adam Sewer, Clint Smith III and Jamil Smith.

 If you’ve made it to the bottom, I thank you for taking the time to read what I’ve shared.
 I encourage you to do your own research and branch outside of what I listed — trust me, there’s so much more I wish I could’ve added.